aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/shape/_index.md

 Gets the location and size of the containing block of the shape in points, relative to the anchor of the topmost shape.

+ **Remarks:**

+The returned bounds do not include the rotation of this shape or the rotation of the parent group shape, if any.

  **Examples:**